Generic name: formoterol and glycopyrrolate [ for-MOE-ter-ol-and-GLYE-koe-PIR-oh-late ]

 Tell your doctor if you are pregnant or breastfeeding.

 This medicine is not approved for use by anyone younger than 18 years old.

 How should I use Bevespi Aerosphere?

-Shake the medicine well just before you inhale your dose.
+Shake the Bevespi Aerosphere well just before you inhale your dose.

 You should not stop using Bevespi Aerosphere suddenly.
 Stopping suddenly may make your condition worse.

-Keep the Bevespi canister away from open flame or high heat, such as in a car on a hot day.
+Keep Bevespi away from an open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.

-Throw the inhaler device away 3 months after you have taken it out of the sealed pouch, or when the dose indicator on the canister shows a "0" (zero puffs left), whichever comes first.
-Each canister contains 120 puffs.
+Throw the inhaler device away 3 months after you have taken it out of the foil pouch, or if the dose indicator shows a zero, whichever comes first.

-Usual Adult Dose of Bevespi for Chronic Obstructive Pulmonary Disease - Maintenance:
+Usual Adult Dose for Chronic Obstructive Pulmonary Disease -- Maintenance:

 2 inhalations orally twice a day, in the morning and in the evening